 L.4.3 Determination of transfer capability is based on computer simulations of the operation of the interconnected transmission network under a specific set of assumed operating conditions.
 Each simulation represents a single "snapshot" of the operation of the interconnected network based on the projections of many factors.
 As such, they are viewed as reasonable indicators of network performance and may ultimately be used to determine Available Transfer Capability.
 The study is meant to capture the worst operating scenario based on the RTE experience and good engineering judgment.

 L.4.3.1 System Limits – The transfer capability of the transmission network may be limited by the physical and electrical characteristics of the systems including thermal, voltage, and stability consideration.
 Once the critical Contingencies are identified, their impact on the network must be evaluated to determine the most restrictive of those limitations.
-Therefore, the TTC1 becomes:
+Therefore, the TTC becomes:

-TTC1 = lesser of {Thermal Limit, Voltage Limit, Stability Limit} following N-1worst
+TTC = lesser of {Thermal Limit, Voltage Limit, Stability Limit} following N-1worst

-L.4.3.2 Parallel path flows will be considered in determining transfer capability and must be sufficient in scope to ensure that limits throughout the interconnected network are addressed.
-In some cases, the parallel path flows may result in transmission limitations in systems other than the transacting systems, which can limit the TTC between two transacting areas.
-This will be labeled TTC2.
-Combined with Section L.4.3.1 above TTC becomes:

-TTC = lesser of {TTC1 or TTC2}
+L.4.3.2 }

 L.5 Developing a Power Flow Base-Case

-L.5.1 Base-cases will be selected used to model reality to the greatest extent possible including attributes like area Generation, area Load, Intertie flows, etc. At other times (e.g., studying longer range horizons), it is prudent to stress a base-case by making one or more attributes (Load, Generation, line flows, path flows, etc.) of that base-case more extreme than would otherwise be expected.
+L.5.1 Base-cases will be selected to model reality to the greatest extent possible including attributes like area Generation, area Load, Intertie flows, etc. At other times (e.g., studying longer range horizons), it is prudent to stress a base-case by making one or more attributes (Load, Generation, line flows, path flows, etc.) of that base-case more extreme than would otherwise be expected.

 L.5.2 Power Flow Base-Cases Separated By Geographic Region

-The standard RTE base-cases are split into five geographical regions in the CAISO Controlled Grid including the Bay Area, Fresno Area, North Area, SDG&E Area, and SCE Area.
+The standard RTE base-cases are split into geographical regions within the CAISO Controlled Grid.

 L.5.3 Power Flow Base-Cases Selection Methodology